nickdiego/chromium-docs/wss-client-certs/research-notes.md

 # selection + handshake/connection succeeded.
 const ws = new WebSocket('wss://yamane.dev:443');

-# So run this to ensure, we can talk to the wss server.
+# So run this, for example, to ensure we can talk to the wss server.
 ws.onmessage = (res) => { console.log(res.data) };
 ws.send('/start analysis');
 ```

 #### WS sample server troubleshooting (FTR):

   - Had to create an empty `data/players.json` (eg: `echo '[]' > data/players.json`) file otherwise the server was failing to start with the following error:
 ```
 PHP Warning:  file_get_contents(src/../data/players.json): Failed to open stream: No such file or directory in vendor/chesslablab/php-chess/src/Grandmaster.php on line 13